sashadudkina5/PAY2U_MobileWebApp/README.md

 # PAY2U Mobile Web Application
+MVP of mobile web application to manage sunscriptions

 ## Team Information
 Our team consisted of professionals working together to bring PAY2U to life: